UI/UX

 Sewists who want to organize their projects can easily use Atelier’s project management system, where they can file the name and type of the project they are making, the project status, the option to file it under a collection of other projects, and the complete project description.
 They can also select the type of fabric they are using and a moodboard to advise them on the direction they are working on.

 Afterwards, the full project management page will display the project information, along with the deadline the user sets for the end of their planned project.
 Crafters can also indicate notes of things they need to buy for the project, and also the steps they need to take, as well as the pattern, fabric, notions, and materials they are using for their project, to organize.
+Helping sewists organize their projects.

 The resources page is also another place where designers who are unfamiliar with fabric, the creation of patterns, certain techniques, and materials can go to as a guiding reference for their projects and future work.